mraf/miqrochain/README.md

 # Miqrochain

-A compact, experimental blockchain node written in modern C++.
+A compact blockchain codebase written in modern C++.

 > **Status:** Core node is stable.
-Wallet is in active development.
+Wallet is in active development to become fully stable.

 ---